-Candidates for the PhD are required to demonstrate competence in two foreign languages by the end of Year 3.
-Competence in at least one foreign language is advised for new applicants to the program.
+Is there a foreign language requirement?
+Candidates for the PhD are required to demonstrate advanced competence in one foreign language by the end of Year 3.
+Click here for details on foreign language requirements.
+Intermediate competence in at least one foreign language is advised for new applicants to the program.

 Do you encourage students to take courses in departments outside of the Rhetoric Department?
 Seminar experiences outside of the department are essential to the Rhetoric doctoral program at Berkeley.
-While the first year is largely devoted to Rhetoric program requirements in Ancient and Contemporary Rhetoric (200 and 205) and a four other seminars in Rhetoric, the rest of a student’s coursework is carefully selected from an array of courses offered on the Berkeley campus.
+While the first year is largely devoted to Rhetoric program requirements in Ancient and Contemporary Rhetoric (200 and 205) and four other seminars in Rhetoric, the rest of a student’s coursework is carefully selected from an array of courses offered on the Berkeley campus.

 Can I pursue a doctorate while living outside of the San Francisco Bay Area?
 Because students take courses on campus for the first three years and teach regularly in the program, it is not possible to pursue our doctoral program on a commuter basis.
 In the summers and in the fourth or fifth years, students whose research requires national or international travel are certainly allowed to relocate for an appropriate period of time.